 The Best Way to Save is a Health Savings Account

 What is the most tax-efficient way to save money?
 A good guess would be a Roth IRA.
-That’s hard to beat, but if you qualify, a Health Savings Account (HSA) is the best way to save money.
+That’s hard to beat, but if you qualify, a Health Savings Account (HSA) is better.

 What’s an HSA?

-It’s a tax-sheltered investment account that can be used to pay for qualified medical expenses.
+It’s a triple tax-sheltered investment account that can be used to pay for qualified medical expenses.

 An HSA merges the best features of pre-tax and Roth IRAs.
-As with a pre-tax IRA, your contributions to the account are tax-deductible.
-Similar to a Roth IRA, the money you withdraw is tax-free if used for qualifying medical expenses.
-Such a deal is hard to find — tax-deductible on the way in, tax-free on the way out.
+As with a pre-tax IRA, your contributions to the account are tax-deductible and reduce your adjusted gross income.
+As with a Roth IRA, the money grows tax-free and the money you withdraw is tax-free if used for qualifying medical expenses.
+Such a deal is hard to find — tax-deductible on the way in, tax-free growth, and tax-free on the way out.

 To use an HSA, you must have a qualifying High Deductible Health Plan (HDHP).